deadlydog/deadlydog.github.io/_drafts/2025-02-07-Windows-settings-I-always-adjust.md

 Below are some of my favorites that I always adjust from their default settings.
 These are all personal preference, so use whatever works best for you.

+This post was written with Windows 11 in mind, so some of the settings may not be available in other versions of Windows, or you may need to find them in a different way.

-As I discover more I'll add them here, so be sure to check back from time to time.
+As I discover more awesome settings I'll add them here, so be sure to check back from time to time.
 Also, if you have a favourite that I don't have listed here, please let me know in the comments below.

 ## Windows settings